Agile MVP Development: A Step-by-Step Guide to Iterative Development

 Ongoing testing is an essential aspect of Agile MVP development.
 Consistent testing during development aids in early issue detection and resolution, guaranteeing high product quality and meeting user expectations.

-Methods for ongoing testing:
+Methods for ongoing testing

 • Unit Testing: Developers create and execute tests to ensure specific software parts function correctly.
 These tests are usually done automatically and offer fast responses to code quality.